-It's only been two weeks since Maker's Mark wax-dipped their first bottle of Maker's 46 and started sending boxes across the world.
-Last week, a shipment arrived in Minnesota and I quickly snagged a bottle.
-So, what's all the fuss about?
+It’s only been two weeks since Maker’s Mark wax-dipped their first bottle of Maker’s 46 and started sending boxes across the world.
+Last week, a shipment arrived in Minnesota and we quickly snagged a bottle.
+So, what’s all the fuss about?

 Makers Mark is a delicious bourbon made in Loretto, Kentucky, and like most bourbons, the creators pride themselves on tradition.
 In this case, it’s four generations of tradition that has resulted in a recipe that has remained unchanged in 52 years!
 According to Bill Samuels, you don’t mess with perfection.
 However, after more than five decades, he decided it wouldn’t hurt to try something new.

 His family has built an empire around a product that has become the go-to standard for bourbon drinkers all over the world.
 In fact, even at the Seelbach Hotel, right there in Louisville, if you order a Mint Julep, they reach for Maker’s Mark.
 Yet, despite its popularity, Maker’s Mark is still very much an artisan product.
 Limestone filtered water is drawn locally and combined with just the right proportions of grains.
 Batches are fermented in century-old wooden vats, and each bottle is individually hand-dipped in wax for the trademark seal.
 But the key to their product’s success is in the barrels—literally.
 Barrel aging in toasted oak is what gives the whiskey it’s color and some say up to 70% of its flavor.